The Stress-Free Way to Host a Huge Family Gathering

 - Schedule activities.
 One way to bring everyone together is to organize some holiday activities.
 Maybe it’s decorating cookies, watching a classic holiday movie (think Elf or Home Alone), playing a game of Heads Up, visiting a local landmark or going on a hike nearby.
 When people are busy, they’re less likely to get into arguments with each other.
 And remember: You don’t need to do everything together – it’s also good to let people have some alone time!

-- Open up communication among generations: It may be a challenge getting the younger kids to talk to the grandparents, but those kinds of conversations are important.
-Encourage the kids to discover something new about the family’s history – for example, they can ask the older adults to share a holiday tradition they grew up with or talk about favorite festive foods from their childhood.
+- Open communication among generations: It may be a challenge getting the younger kids to talk to the grandparents, but those kinds of conversations are important.
+Encourage kids to discover something new about the family’s history – for example, they can ask the older adults to share a holiday tradition they grew up with or talk about favorite festive foods from their childhood.

 - Don’t forget about self-care.
 Sometimes the best way to lower your stress level is by escaping for a little bit and doing something for yourself.
 Think about splurging on a mani/pedi, going for a walk to clear your head or closing your bedroom door and reading for a little.
 Remember: The holidays are a time to give gifts to others and to yourself.